nevillepark/yellow-atoc/README.md

 ## Acknowledgements

 Based on [Toc](https://github.com/annaesvensson/yellow-toc/) by Anna Svensson.
+Many thanks to everyone on the Fediverse who helped me with the code, especially [Phire](https://phire.place/@phire).

 ## Developer